16 Best Gaming Headsets for 2019

 Note that we only state whether the ear cups portion of the headset employs noise cancellation technology in our specs list.
 The majority of the options you’ll find make use of noise cancellation technology in the microphone as well to ensure clearer broadcasting when trying to communicate in multiplayer with less risk of distortion, feedback, or outside noise.
 The noise cancellation features can vary in terms of value, but if you’re looking to compete professionally (or just consider yourself a hardcore gamer), it’s never a bad idea to look for mics that are certified by popular voice chat platforms Discord and TeamSpeak.

-Comfort is naturally a subjective thing, but if you’re going to be gaming for long periods of time, you need a headset that’s going to stand the test.
+Comfort is naturally a subjective thing, but if you’re going to be gaming for long periods of time, you need a gaming headset that’s going to stand the test.
 Manufacturers have to walk a delicate balance by creating a dense enough layer of cushioning to rest comfortably over the ear (and ideally block out as much surrounding noise as possible) without overheating and causing the wearer to sweat.
 Weight is also a major consideration here.

 The difference of a pound or two might not seem like much when you’re first testing out a headset, but you could be singing a different tune when you’re hours deep into a gaming marathon.
 As far as raw comfort is concerned, it would be difficult to find a better option than the HyperX Cloud.
 And fortunately, they come in a number of different designs (a respectable three of which showed up on our list).

 Gaming headsets, and gaming accessories in general, sometimes have a tendency to be loud with their style.
 All you have to do is glance at the neon green hues of the Astro A50 to get a sense of the baseline for gaming accessories.
 But there’s actually a lot of diversity on the market.